 So, this is tricky territory.
-Being known to be a female of rather strong opinions, I often get quite impatient with what should be an on-screen representation of myself.
+Being known to be a woman of rather strong opinions, I often get quite impatient with what should be an on-screen representation of myself.
 The MC (main character) gets flustered easily and is often a prude.
-While she is usually not a virgin, she certainly tends to be the shy, demure kind of woman.
+While she is usually not a virgin, she certainly tends to be the shy, demure kind of person.
 We are given choices to react throughout the game, and personally, I often find that “punching him in the face” is the only acceptable option under the circumstances.
 Sadly, that’s never a choice I get to make.
-Whenever the MC does slap the offending male, she does it for reasons that are rather foreign to me.
+Whenever the MC does slap the offending man, she does it for reasons that are rather foreign to me.

 There are very notable exceptions to this overall pattern, but a general sense of helplessness often accompanies the protagonist, obviously triggering the protective instincts of the gentlemen to some extent.
 She is usually not stupid.
 The MC is often portrayed as a capable, resourceful, and plucky individual.
 She is commonly described as “innocent”, and is often foolhardy.
 She believes in the fundamental good in people, even in the face of the Domineering Asshole.
 She is exceedingly patient.